 4.1 To effectively monitor and address the risk that persons abuse the financial system for money laundering and terrorist financing requires a significant amount of firms' time and resources.
-As at 31 December 2019 Banks reported that they collectively employ (including through contracts for services) 2,100 staff in the Isle of Man (2018: 2,060), of which 74 (4%) were reported as being in compliance and prevention of financial crime roles (2018: 96 / 5%).
+As at 31 December 2020 Banks reported that they collectively employ (including through contracts for services) 2,010 staff in the Isle of Man (2019: 2,100), of which 75 (4%) were reported as being in compliance and prevention of financial crime roles (2019: 74 / 4%).
+It was noted that some banks also reported that additional compliance personnel are based in other jurisdictions that undertake work in connection with the Isle of Man business.

 It should be noted that compliance roles are not solely focused on financial crime.
-Banks also reported 3 FTE compliance / financial crime vacancies at the end of 2019 (2018: 8).
+Banks also reported 3 FTE compliance / financial crime vacancies at the end of 2020 (2019: 3).

 4.2 Relevant staff require ongoing training to ensure they have the effective knowledge to help detect and prevent their firm from being misused by criminals.
-In the year ended 31 December 2019, Banks reported that 2,155 general refresher or induction / detailed training places were filled (2018: 2,065).
-This effectively represented 100% of total staff employed (including directors) (2018: 100%).
+In the year ended 31 December 2020, Banks reported that 1,994 general refresher or induction / detailed training places were filled (2019: 2,155).
+This effectively represented near 100% of total staff employed (including directors) (2019: 100%).

-In addition, Banks reported that 373 staff (18%) received additional specialist training (2018: 407 / 20%).
+In addition, Banks reported that 303 staff (15%) received additional specialist training (2019: 373 / 18%), noting one bank did not complete this data set in 2020.